gnh1201/welsonjs/README.md

 * **Legacy System Integration**: WelsonJS provides a practical solution for running JavaScript on older Windows environments where modern frameworks are not feasible.
 * **Automation and Scripting**: Ideal for executing scripts in constrained environments, enabling automated workflows and system-level scripting.
 * **Embedded Applications**: Suitable for devices and systems with strict resource constraints, such as industrial controllers and embedded platforms.
-* **Security-Focused Environments**: Useful in security-sensitive applications where controlling script execution is a priority.
+* **Security-Focused Environments**: Useful in security-sensitive applications where dependencies on external internet connections are limited.

 WelsonJS is tailored for developers who need a reliable, lightweight JavaScript framework in environments where traditional solutions are impractical.
 Whether working with legacy systems, embedded devices, or security-critical applications, WelsonJS ensures that JavaScript remains a viable and efficient option.